 - Had a range of guitar (or banjo) playing styles, so you could adapt your guitar (or banjo) playing to the style of just about any song, and

 - Much more.

 In other words, you learned how to jump into almost any song, sound good doing it, and add something that sounds like it “belongs” in the song, even if you just made it up.

 This was actually not that hard for most songs.
 Even if you got beyond three chords, the fourth and fifth most common chords tended to follow set patterns as well.
 But acquiring those skills takes learning, practice, and work.

-By the way, in case you wonder if ANYONE ever had all of those skills, I’ll point out that the same list of skills pretty much defines the entry level for professional guitar- or banjo-playing musicians in Country, Bluegrass, Folk-Rock, Country-Rock, and most mainstream Rock and Roll as well.
+By the way, in case you wonder if ANYONE ever had all of those skills, I’ll point out that the same list of skills pretty much defines the entry level for professional guitar- or mandolin- or banjo-playing musicians in Country, Bluegrass, Folk-Rock, Country-Rock, and most mainstream Rock and Roll as well.

 So I have thought about writing a series of introductory lessons on the most critical parts of that topic list above.
 Then I realized that many people don’t know as much about Folk music in general as they think they do.

 So then I figured that I’d start with an introduction to what we often call “Folk music” – Folk Revival music, as practiced by Peter, Paul, and Mary, Ian and Sylvia, Gordon Lightfoot, Judy Collins, the Kingston Trio, the Chad Mitchell Trio, Joan Baez, and even (initially) Bob Dylan, as well as a host of others.
 Where did it come from, where did it go, and what kind of traces did it leave?